2017 UCF Knights football team: UConn

-at Temple
+At Temple

 UCF traveled to Philadelphia to take on division opponent Temple.
 After a tight first quarter, Temple led 10–7 early in the second period.
 The Knights then scored 24 unanswered points to go ahead, and never surrendered the lead en route to a 45–19 victory.
 The Owls offense gave up three turnovers (two interceptions, and one fumble) in the second quarter, all of which led to UCF points.
 With just over three minutes left before halftime, UCF punter Mac Loudermilk pinned the Owls back at their own 8 yard line.
 On the next play from scrimmage, Owls quarterback Frank Nutile was intercepted by Kyle Gibson, who returned the ball to the 5 yard line.
 That set up a McKenzie Milton touchdown pass to Gabe Davis, and capped off an explosive second quarter, and a comfortable 31–10 lead by the Knights at halftime.
 Both teams traded punts to start the third quarter.
 Then Milton threw a 22-yard touchdown pass to Tre'Quan Smith to increase the lead.
 On the next drive, Shaquem Griffin intercepted Frank Nutile, and returned the ball 22 yards close to midfield.
 Milton drove the Knights down for another touchdown, and a 45–13 lead.
 The first team offense and first team defense were benched for the duration of the fourth quarter.
 The second team defense gave up one 74-yard touchdown pass from Frank Nutile to Adonis Jennings, but with three minutes to go Nevelle Clarke intercepted Nutile in the endzone to halt any chance of an Owls rally.
 The Knights improved to 10–0 on the season.

-South Florida
+No. 22 South Florida

 The 13th-ranked Knights welcomed the 22nd-ranked Bulls (9–1) to Spectrum Stadium with the winner of the game claiming the American Athletic Conference East Division title and a spot in the 2017 American Athletic Conference Football Championship Game.
 The game was the first ranked match-up in the War on I-4 rivalry.
 The game quickly turned into an offensive shootout, with a total of 1,186 yards of offense between both teams.
 The game came down to the wire, with UCF taking an eight-point lead (following an earlier missed extra point by South Florida) with 2:21 left in regulation.
 South Florida then tied the game with an 83-yard touchdown and a two-point conversion with 1:41 remaining.
 On the ensuing kickoff, UCF's Mike Hughes returned the kickoff 95 yards for a touchdown, giving the Knights a 49–42 lead, with 1:28 left.
 The Bulls attempted to strike back, but fumbled on the UCF 45 yard line which UCF linebacker Chequan Burkett recovered to seal the game.
 The game was called one of the best of the season.
 With Miami and Alabama both losing their respective games, UCF and Wisconsin would be the only two undefeated teams in Division I FBS.